Karen BrooksParticipant6 months, 1 week ago

 Anyway, hope this helps, and for more info on how to target audiences, read this article on Facebook ad targeting.

-Anderson J. Mercury P.Participant3 weeks, 6 days ago
+Anderson J. Mercury P.Participant4 months, 3 weeks ago

 I agree with my colleagues that it is great to have a quality video, since they are much more effective than images on social networks.
 Finding that sweet spot among a highly focused but important audience can be a challenge, especially in real estate marketing.
 However, what makes Facebook advertising great is its audience-oriented opportunities.